 Robert Neubecker graduated from Parsons School of Design and has worked as an illustrator for 30 years.
 He has drawn for nearly everything in print, notably the New York Times, Time, and Business Week.
 He is currently a regular contributor to Slate and has won many awards from American Illustration, Print, Communication Arts, and the Society of Illustrators.
 He’s the author of the Wow! children's books series.
 Robert lives in the Wasatch Mountains of Utah with his wife, Ruth, and their two daughters, Isabel and Josephine.

-Will Oremus is a Slate staff writer and Future Tense blogger, reporting on emerging technologies, tech policy, and digital culture.
-A graduate of Stanford University and the Columbia Journalism School, he has previously written for the Bay Area News Group, the Wall Street Journal, Newsweek, and the New Yorker online.
-Email him at firstname.lastname@example.org.
+Will Oremus is Slate’s senior technology writer and a contributor to the Future Tense blog.
+He reports on emerging technologies, tech policy, and digital culture.
+Previously, he wrote for the Wall Street Journal, Newsweek, and The New Yorker online.

 Meghan O'Rourke is Slate's culture critic and an advisory editor (and was the magazine's culture editor from 2002-06).
 Before joining the magazine, she worked as an editor at The New Yorker.
 She is the author of Halflife, a book of poems, and her writing and poetry have appeared in Slate, The New Yorker, The Nation, the New Republic, the New York Times, Best American Poetry, and other publications.
 A graduate of Yale University, she holds an MFA in poetry from Warren Wilson College.
 She lives in Brooklyn, where she grew up.